Tyrone Mears: International career

+Coaching career

+In March 2023, Mears joined the staff of the Inter Miami CF Academy, primarily as an assistant coach for the club's U-17 side.

+On 25 January 2024, Mears was announced as the first-ever head coach for the USL Super League club to be based in Fort Lauderdale, Florida.

+Mears led Fort Lauderdale United to the first-ever league championship match, falling to in-state rivals Tampa Bay Sun.
+In September 2025, Mears was promoted to president of soccer for the club, where he will oversee all sporting operations for Fort Lauderdale men's and women's sides.

 Personal life

 Mears is studying a course in criminal justice and counter-terrorism at Southern New Hampshire University via online.
-Mears is a father of four children and spouse is Nadine Mears.
+Mears is a father of four children, and his spouse is Nadine Mears.
 Mears revealed he left school when he was 15 to pursue his football career.

 Mears holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.